 Niels Ryberg Finsen was born on December 15, 1860, at Thorshavn in the Faroe Islands.
 His father, Hannes Steingrim Finsen, belonged to an Icelandic family with traditions reaching back to the 10th century, and occupied prominent (from 1871 the highest) positions in the administration of the Faroe Islands.
-The mother, Johanne Fröman, was also born on Iceland.
+The mother, Johanne Formann, was born in Falster, Denmark.
 The boy received his early education in schools at Thorshavn and then at Herlufsholm in Denmark.
 Here the Rector declared that «Niels was a very nice boy, but his gifts were small and he was quite devoid of energy».
 This may have been due to fagging for older pupils, for when the boy was moved to a school at Reykjavik, Iceland, in 1876, he succeeded much better in spite of the fact that he did not initially know the language.

 In 1882 Finsen went to Copenhagen to study medicine, taking his final examination in 1890.
 The same year he also became prosector of anatomy at the University of Copenhagen, a post he left in 1893 in order to be able to devote more time to his scientific work.
 He still went on with private tutoring of medical students, thus gaining a very moderate income for his living.